 The Veta file may be used as a tool by the RE/Inspector to locate areas of segregation on the roadway.
 A visual verification of segregated areas on the roadway should be performed before any remedial actions are required.
 In general, if the segregation is not visible then remedial action is not warranted.

 The nuclear density test method outlined in the specs should be a last result for the RE/Inspector but should be used if segregation is believed to be severe enough.

+In an event of a dispute, segregated areas must be quantified by nuclear density method.

 PMTP Loss of Data due to equipment malfunction